Role

 External activity

-Prof Wüstenberg is the co-founder and current co-President of the Memory Studies Association, an international professional organisation that connects memory scholars and practitioners and holds an annual conference.
-She is the elected Chair of the COST Action on Slow Memory (CA20105), an-EU funded research network that will run from 2021-2025.
-She is Co-Investigator on an AHRC Standard Grant called “Post-Socialist Britain?”
-(PI Prof Sara Jones, University of Birmingham).
-She serves as co-editor of the Worlds of Memory book series with Berghahn Books, as well as reviewer for numerous journals and academic presses.
-She serves on the advisory board of the History & Memory journal and the Urban Room (Nottingham).
+Prof Wüstenberg is the co-founder and past co-President of the Memory Studies Association, an international professional organisation that connects memory scholars and practitioners and holds an annual conference.
+She was elected Chair of the COST Action on Slow Memory (CA20105), an-EU funded research network (2021-2025).
+She serves as Knowledge Exchange Fellow to bring together HERA-funded projects on Crisis (2025-28).
+She was Co-Investigator on an AHRC Standard Grant called “Post-Socialist Britain?” from 2021-24 (PI Prof Sara Jones, University of Birmingham).
+She serves as co-editor of the Worlds of Memory book series with Berghahn Books, as reviewer for numerous journals and academic presses, and on the advisory board of several research projects and journals, including the History & Memory and Memory Studies Review.

 Sponsors and collaborators